Polynomial Optimization

 d = 2 # set the relaxation order

-opt,sol,data = tssos_higher!(data, TS="MD") # compute higher TS steps of the TSSOS hierarchy
+opt,sol,data = tssos_higher!(data, TS="block", solution=true) # compute higher TS steps of the TSSOS hierarchy

 Keyword arguments